-EOR (Enhanced Oil Recovery) helps to improve the average recovery factor for typical mature fields around the world up to 30-40%, extending worldwide reserves to a bit more than 50 years supply of oil.
-The different techniques used, including Water & Gas injection (WAG), polymer flooding, flow diversion, the use of surfactants, and steam injection for heavy oils (both Steal Assisted Gravity drainage – SAGD wells, and cyclic steam injection (CSS wells) will increase the life of a field.
+EOR (Enhanced Oil Recovery) helps improve the average recovery factor for typical mature fields around the world up to 30-40%, extending worldwide reserves to a bit more than 50 years supply of oil.
+The different techniques used, including Water & Gas injection (WAG), polymer flooding, flow diversion, the use of surfactants, and steam injection for heavy oil (both Steam Assisted Gravity drainage – SAGD wells, and Cyclic Steam Stimulation (CSS wells) will increase the life of a field.
 Sometimes oil and gas operators need to modify the injection/production profile, to switch from producer to an injector well, having first to cover unwanted perforations with a casing patch.

-Saltel Industries offers a remedial alternative to isolate perforations with a thin-walled casing patch.
-Run with drill-pipe or coiled-tubing, Saltel Patch allows one of the best ID access to the well below (for packers, tubing anchors…) Saltel Xpandable Steel Patch seals effectively and holds significant differential pressures. ratings (See Xpandable Steel Patch for EOR)
+Saltel Industries offers a remedial alternative in EOR to isolate perforations with a thin-walled casing patch.
+Run with drill-pipe or coiled-tubing, Saltel Patch allows one of the best ID access to the well below.
+(For packers, tubing anchors…).
+Therefore, Saltel Xpandable Steel Patch seals effectively and holds significant differential pressure ratings (See enhanced oil recovery patch).

 Modifying injection profile

 Many wells are completed and perforated, in both production and injection configurations.
 In other words, during the life of well, the required profile might need a reconfiguration.
 Fluid levels Might indeed vary, and EOR techniques allow modifying downhole parameters.
 As a result, it might be necessary to:

 Water shut off, gas shut off